happypeter/edocs/soho.md

     - things dirty in peope'e mind shall be white to show they are very clean
       - toliet, bowl brush, or dishes
   - how to look more organized
-    - I want a set of things(bottles tupperwares bowls and plates)
+    - I want a set of things(bottles, mason jars, bowls, and plates)

 ## living_room
 - cat house